C

 catechize (verb)

 Put questions to or interrogate (someone).
-(OD)
+(NOA)

 catholic (adjective)